The best video hosting providers

 • Simplicity & ease of use

-• Cost transparency — clear, usually favorable pricing plans
+• Cost transparency: Clear and generally favorable pricing plans

 • Weaknesses:

-• Limited scalability.
-May not be suitable for very large enterprise requirements
+• Limited scalability: May not meet the needs of very large enterprises

 Swarmify